tarantool/doc/doc/how-to/db/crud.rst

 .. code-block:: tarantoolsession

-    tarantool> s:insert{1, 1, 1}
+    tarantool> bands:insert{1, 'Scorpions', 1965}
+    - [1, 'Scorpions', 1965]
+    ...
+    tarantool> bands:insert{2, 'The Beatles', 1960}
     ---
-    - [1, 1, 1]
+    - [2, 'The Beatles', 1960]
     ...

-    tarantool> s:insert{2, 2, 2}
+    -- This replace fails, because if the new tuple replaces -- -- the old tuple by the primary key from the primary index, -- -- this results in a duplicate unique secondary key in the 'band' index. -- tarantool> bands:replace{2, 'Scorpions', 1965}
     ---
-    - [2, 2, 2]
+    - error: Duplicate key exists in unique index "band" in space "bands" with old tuple
+        - [1, "Scorpions", 1965] and new tuple - [2, "Scorpions", 1965]
     ...
-    tarantool> -- This replace fails, because if the new tuple {1, 2, 0} replaces --
-    tarantool> -- the old tuple by the primary key from 'pk' index {1, 1, 1}, --
-    tarantool> -- this results in a duplicate unique secondary key in 'sk_uniq' index: -- tarantool> -- key {2} is used both in the new tuple and in {2, 2, 2}. -- tarantool> s:replace{1, 2, 0}
-    ---
-    - error: Duplicate key exists in unique index 'sk_uniq' in space 'test' ... tarantool> s:truncate()
+    tarantool> bands:truncate()
     ---
     ...